yuanming-hu/fc4/README.md

 3) **How train the model?**
  - First, make sure you have preprocessed the data.
  - `python fc4.py train example`, and wait for it to finish.
-The model will be located at `models/fc4/example/`
+The model will be located at `models/fc4/example/`. `example` here is the model name and you can change it to any other suitable identifier.
  - Note that there are three folds and you need to modify Ln 99 of `config.py` to `FOLD = 1` or `FOLD = 2` for other two folds.

 4) **Where to see the visualized confidence maps?**